ausdfrost/narrative_sentiment_analysis/README.md

 # narrative_sentiment_analysis
-A natural language processing (NLP) project for CSNL
+A natural language processing (NLP) project for CSNL.

+This is ✨verymuchso✨ a work-in-progress.